elihimas/ExerciciosDeProgramacao/exercícios curtos/exercicios curtos.md

 Digite a nota do 1º aluno: 7
 Digite a nota do 2º aluno: 8
-Digite a nota do 3º aluno: 6
+Digite a nota do 3º aluno: 6.2
 Digite a nota do 4º aluno: 9
-Digite a nota do 5º aluno: 5
+Digite a nota do 5º aluno: 5.5

-A menor nota é 5, a maior é 9 e a média é 7
+A média da turma é 7.14
 ```
 </details>
 </details>